quickwit-oss/quickwit/docs/log-management/send-logs/using-vector.md

 ## Taking advantage of Quickwit's native support for logs

 Let's embrace the OpenTelemetry standard and take advantage of Quickwit features.
-With the native support for OpenTelemetry standards, Quickwit already comes with an index called `otel-logs_v0_6` that is compatible with the OpenTelemetry [logs data model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md)
+With the native support for OpenTelemetry standards, Quickwit already comes with an index called `otel-logs_v0_6` that is compatible with the OpenTelemetry [logs data model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md).
+This means we can start pushing log data without any prior usual index setup.

+Here is the OpenTelemetry index configuration for reference.

 ```yaml title="otel-logs_v0_6"
 version: 0.6